Athithya117/Hybrid-RAGOps-aws/README.md

 ## **Restart your system and get started**

 > Open a **Git Bash** terminal and run the following command.
 The first run will take longer(20-30 minutes) as the Ubuntu Jammy VM will be downloaded.
+Select only Linux if prompted in vscode

 ```bash
 rm -rf $HOME/RAG8s && mkdir $HOME/RAG8s && cd $HOME/RAG8s && git config --global core.autocrlf false && git clone https://github.com/Athithya-Sakthivel/RAG8s.git && cd RAG8s && bash utils/ssh.sh
 ```
-> The default configs are RAM = 11GB, vcpus=8 and no gpu , override it in the Vagrantfile if needed
+> The default configs are RAM = 11GB, vcpus=10 and no gpu , override it in the Vagrantfile if needed
 ---

 ## **Important: VM Lifecycle**